slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"A constitution is an algorithm for running a country."
 -- x@pmddomingos*

 > *"Be wary of any word that ends with «ism».
-More often than not, "ism" at the end of a word suggests the word is related to a frozen system of ideas that forgot the original questioning that gave rise to it, i.e. an ideology.
+More often than not, «ism» at the end of a word suggests the word is related to a frozen system of ideas that forgot the original questioning that gave rise to it, i.e. an ideology.
 Ideologies are the graveyards of ideas."
 -- x@rapahelz*

 ### On politicians